TheJelmega/prog-lang/design/README.md

 ### Regular comment

 ```
 <regular-comment> := <line-comment> | <block-comment>
 <line-comment> := "//" {? any unicode character ?}* <new-line>
 <block-comment> := "/*" { ? any unicode character ? | <block-comment> } "*/"
 ```

-Regular comments are add additional info to code only, and can also be used to comment out code, meaning the code is still in the file, but interpreted as a comment.
+Regular comments are used to just add additional info to code, or used to comment out code, meaning the code is still in the file, but interpreted as a comment.

 Comments are stored as metadata associated with tokens and are not tokens by themselves.